 Abraham Lincoln and his running mate Hannibal Hamlin 1860 campaign flag.
 Image courtesy of Heritage Auctions

 DALLAS – Collectors of political memorabilia are excited about the forth coming Heritage Auctions’ American Political Item Collectors National Convention Auction in Denver.
 To be held from July 30 through Aug.
-2, a major highlight of the auction is an 1860 campaign flag for Abraham Lincoln and his running mate Hannibal Hamlin.
+2, a major highlight of the auction is a 1860 campaign flag for Abraham Lincoln and his running mate Hannibal Hamlin.
 Estimated at over $20,000, this lot is already a major attraction for collectors.
 Bidding will be held online via HALive! and from the convention floor at the Crowne Plaza Denver International Airport Hotel & Convention Center.

-But the 1860 campaign flag is not the only lot generating significant attention from collectors of political memorabilia and historians.
+But the Abraham Lincoln 1860 campaign flag is not the only lot generating significant attention from collectors of political memorabilia and historians.
 There are many other important political memorabilia that have gotten many collectors stirred up.
 “This auction and convention form the perfect event not only for seasoned political item collectors, but for anyone who likes history,” said Tom Slater, Director of Americana Auctions at Heritage.
 According to him “The auction holds some truly great finds suitable for advanced hobbyists, but offers many colorful and evocative items for novice collectors as well.”

 Making a rare appearance at the political memorabilia auction is a rare and colorful 1912 Jugate Celluloid.
 Estimated at more than $4,000, it highlights an extensive selection of badges.
 The rare Jugate – one of just a handful known to exist – features photographs of both Teddy Roosevelt and Hiram Johnson, the two running mates for the Progressive, or Bull Moose, ticket.
 The rare Jugate holds an amazing yet captivating political history.
 Slater explains: “Denied nomination for an unprecedented third term by the regular Republicans, TR bolted the party to run as an independent candidate, splitting the vote and handing the election to Democrat Woodrow Wilson.